 How to apply for an operating grant

-Because most operating grants come from individual donors, there is no one standard way to apply.
+Because most operating grants come from individual donors, there is no standard application.
 Each donor has its own applications and requirements, and not every business is eligible to apply.
 Some organizations offer an online application, but the application process for grants is so complex that it often requires professional assistance; many organizations hire professional grant proposal writers.

 Grants.gov offers information on grants and a handy search tool for finding a grant program that suits your mission.
-The Catalog of Federal Domestic Assistance (CFDA) is another resource you can use to find available grants, programs, and information about the nonprofit organizations and agencies sponsoring them.
-[Read related article: Top Small Business Grants of 2020]
+The SAM.gov Assistance Listings are another resource for finding available grants, programs, and information about the nonprofit organizations and agencies sponsoring them.

 Pros and cons of operating grants

-Many organizations fall into the trap of relying too much on operational grants to fund their overhead costs and find themselves at a loss if or when they lose the grant.
-If you receive a grant, it's important to have a strategic plan and operating budget in place that details how you will cover your project costs without the grant.
+- You could get too dependent on the funds.
+Many organizations fall into the trap of relying too much on operational grants to fund their overhead costs.
+They find themselves at a loss if or when they lose the grant.
+If you receive a grant, it’s essential to have a strategic plan and operating budget that details how you will cover your project costs without the grant.

 What is a capital grant?

-A capital grant is a finite, time-limited grant with specific objectives.
-Capital grants, also known as capital funds, are generally granted for the express purpose of gaining capital.
-Here are some examples of this capital:
+A capital grant is a finite, time-limited subsidy with specific objectives.
+Also known as capital funds, capital grants are generally issued for the express purpose of gaining capital.
+Here are some examples of capital grant usage:

 - Equipment, furniture and other major material purchases